c-hofer/torchph/README.md

 # torchph

-In this repository I gather my extensions to [PyTorch](http://pytorch.org).
+This repository contains [PyTorch](http://pytorch.org) extensions to compute persistent homology and to differentiate through the persistent homology computation.
-The packaging structure tries to reproduce PyTorch's structure in order to facilitate usage for people familiar with PyTorch.
+The packaging structure is similar to PyTorch's structure to facilitate usage for people familiar with PyTorch.

 ## Documentation